Model Context Protocol (MCP) Support

 MCP is an open standard that enables AI models to interact with external tools and data sources.
 By integrating Ephos with MCP, you can give your agents specific "capabilities" (e.g., "Post to Slack" or "Query Stripe") without ever sharing the raw API keys with the model or its environment.

-The Ephos MCP Bridge
+MCP Identity Bridge

 Configuration Example